Motorcycle Registration in Colorado

 Dirt Bike Registration

-Dirt bikes (or off-road bikes), on the other hand, are not considered motor vehicles by the state, but still need to be registered with Colorado Parks and Recreation.
-You can download and print the registration application, complete it, and mail it with the appropriate fee ($25.25) to:
+Dirt bikes (or off-road bikes), on the other hand, are not considered motor vehicles by the state, but still need to be registered with Colorado Parks and Wildlife.
+You can download and print the Registration Application(Form APRG09001) complete it, and mail it with the appropriate fee ($25.25) to:

 - 13787 South Highway 85

 - Littleton, CO 80125

 You can also fill out an application in person at this address.
 It takes about 4 weeks to receive the Colorado Registration Certificate.
 The certificate is expires on March 31st and is not prorated for partial year registrations.